 Beautiful Portsmouth should be on the list of New England towns to visit no matter the season, but at Christmastime, this coastal town goes all out with their Vintage Christmas in Portsmouth, an entire month of festivities and Christmas celebrations.
 Entertainment includes musical performances, theater, and even comedy, a gingerbread house contest, a downtown scavenger hunt, and outdoor ice skating at lovely Puddle Dock Pond.

 There’s plenty of shopping and delicious eats to check out, too, but a crowd favorite of Vintage Christmas in Portsmouth is The Candlelight Stroll, a whimsical tradition put on by Strawbery Banke Museum, where lighted candle lanterns and handmade wreaths adorn the walkways and role-players in period holiday dress mingle with guests.
-Vintage Christmas in Portsmouth attracts visitors from all across the region to celebrate Christmas, and it’s not hard to see why!
+Vintage Christmas in Portsmouth attracts visitors from all across the region looking for a classic Christmas in New England, and it’s not hard to see why!